duoduo0921/greenNew/README.md

 # greenNew

-A html, Javascript, css, and Bootstrap app using Firebase database and Google Places API
+An html, Javascript, css, and Bootstrap app using Firebase database and Google Places API

 Allows users registrations, posts and Google Map Places search